Estádio do Restelo: UEFA Women's Champions League Final

 The stadium hosted the 2014 UEFA Women's Champions League Final.

 Also in 2019, a solidarity game was played there between the women's team of Benfica and Sporting CP, organised by the Federação Portuguesa de Futebol and Belenenses, with the revenues reverting to Mozambique, after Cyclone Idai.
 The game established the new record of a women's match in Portugal, having an attendance of 15 000 people.

 Curiosity

 In 2011, the Portuguese soap opera, "Sedução" produced by TVI told the history of a fictional player of Belenenses and recorded some episodes at the stadium, including during game days.

-International matches by the Portugal National Football Team
+Portugal national team matches

+The following national team matches were held in the stadium.

 Also, in 2004, the stadium was chosen by the Italy national football team as their headquarters to the UEFA European Championship.

 In 2016, the Portugal national football team did its preparation prior to the UEFA European Championship at Restelo too.